Frequently Asked Questions

 Q: How is the tumor sample submitted for the Oncotype DX analysis?

 Your doctor works with a pathologist who prepares a tissue specimen from your biopsy.
-The pathologist uses a special kit to submit this tumor sample to the Genomic Health Laboratory for analysis.
+The pathologist uses a special kit to submit this tumor sample to the Exact Sciences Laboratory for analysis.